chrissalam/chrissalam.github.io/fifty.md

 ###### 13.8 Cars should be running on vegetable oil and batteries by now.
 I'm pissed.
 ###### 13.9 What a powerful post.
 I think at this point in time, I'm comfortable with starting a higher degree, and keeping this ideas inside.
 It's hard to do everything.
 That's why I'm getting a doctorate.
 I want the authority to fix my portion of the world at least.
 ###### 13.99 I still love this post.
 This will always be the longest post in this blog and I love how I'm starting to work towards some of these goals.
+###### 13.999 Firmly a tech worker now but I am inspired to build things that help people and find information they need still.

 ## 14.0 I usually own more than 15 bicycles.
 14.1 I have always loved transportation and I am a closet-business minded person.
 ###### 14.2 I have sold bikes in Davis, and some of your friends probably are riding on some of them.